BrightspaceUI/actions/vdiff/README.md

 # vdiff Action

-This GitHub action runs your repo's [vdiff tests](https://github.com/BrightspaceUI/testing#vdiff-testing).
+This GitHub action runs a repo's [vdiff tests](https://github.com/BrightspaceUI/testing#vdiff-testing).
 If the tests fail, a draft PR will be opened with the new goldens against the branch/PR that triggered the action.
-If they pass, any open golden PRs for that branch/PR will be closed for you.
+If they pass, any open golden PRs for that branch/PR will be closed.

 More specifically, this action will:
 * Cleanup abandoned golden PRs
-* Grab your current golden images and set them up for the test run
+* Grab the current golden images and set them up for the test run
-* Run your vdiff tests and display the results in a custom commit status (including error messages, a link to the golden PR, etc.)
+* Run the vdiff tests and display the results in a custom commit status (including error messages, a link to the golden PR, etc.)
   * If failures occur, it will open/update the corresponding golden PR with the new goldens and link to the report
   * If the tests pass, it will close the corresponding golden PR if it exists